How Long to Use Red Light Therapy on Face?

 Can Prolonged Sessions Cause Skin Damage?

-Experts recommend limiting your sessions to 10-20 minutes to avoid overexposure.
+• Keep sessions between 10 and 20 minutes to stay safe: Experts recommend limiting your sessions to 10-20 minutes to avoid overexposure and reduce the risk of irritation.

-If you overdo it, you might notice skin redness or sensitivity, which is a sign of irritation.
+• Using it too much can make your skin red and sensitive: If you overdo it, you might notice skin redness or sensitivity, which are clear signs of irritation.

-It’s important to use red light therapy in moderation to protect your skin and prevent long-term damage.
+• Moderation is key to protect your skin from damage: Using red light therapy in moderation is crucial to protect your skin and prevent any long-term damage.

 Professional vs. At-Home Devices: Duration Differences